 First you’ll want to set the eggs out for about 30 minutes to warm them to room temp.
 Make sure your eggs are farm fresh and organic.
 Personally, I would never eat a factory farm egg raw.

-Next you’ll want to mix together all the goodies that will go into your recipe once the eggs and oil have created a thick base.
+Put the eggs and oils aside.
+You’ll want to mix together all the goodies that will go into your recipe once the eggs and oil have created a thick base (that is, unless you have two people working on this; one can create the oil and egg base, while the other mixes these other ingredients, adding the Konjac Flour last).

 Immersion Blenders: Every kitchen needs one of these.
-Our latest affiliate program (as of Jan 2019) is “Chef‘s Catalog.”
 And if you know anything about us, you’ll know that we do not choose our affiliate programs on the basis of how much we can make, but on the basis of who has the highest quality products.
-We recommend only those things we buy and we use, because integrity is the most important draw for our readership.
-Chef’s Catalog has some fine, sturdy, handy gadgets for kitchens.
+We recommend only those things we buy and we use ourselves, because integrity is the most important draw for our readership.
 Here is a medium priced immersion blender (hand blender) with a few attachments: Cuisinart 2 Speed Hand Blender.

-Find a small bowl with tall sides (you’ll be using your immersion blender) , mix well all the other ingredients in the second part of the recipe (above) except for the Konjac Flour.
+Find a small bowl with tall sides (you’ll be using your immersion blender) , mix well all the other ingredients in the second part of the recipe (above) except for the Konjac Flour (and this is important . . . as you will see in the next paragraph).

 Konjac Flour: Every kitchen needs konjac flour.
 Again, it is available from one of our affiliate programs, the Miracle Noodle people.
 I always have two bottles of it in my kitchen.
 Our website focuses on health, but people don’t eat health foods unless they taste good.
 You know this, and we know this.
 And the fewer calories we add to our recipes, the healthier they are.
 There’s nothing worse than making a tasty gravy or sauce and then thickening it with 100 to 200 calories of flour.
 Konjac flour has ZERO calories, and it thickens without heat.
 So this recipe is both tasty and lower in calories than any mayo on the market.